 Landowners

 Landowners have from June 1 through Aug.
 31, 2026, to review their owner notification and base allocation summary(s).
-Landowners who have a Login.gov account will be able to access their Base Allocation Summary online from this webpage starting June 1, 2026.
-Landowners who do not have a Login.gov account can contact their local Farm Service Agency office beginning June 1, 2026, for information on how to receive their summary.
+Landowners who have a Login.gov account can access their Base Allocation Summary online using the link below.
+Landowners who do not have a Login.gov account can contact their local Farm Service Agency office for information on how to receive their summary.

 Important Dates